-Two Hartlepool College of Further Education footballers are set to have a dream come true when they represent their country as part of the English Schools Football Association squad.
-Connor Short (age 17, of Hartlepool) and Shahban Mohammed (age 17 , also of Hartlepool) both belong to the College’s Football Academy, an innovative and highly successful scheme that allows student athletes from all over the College to combine their normal studies with high quality sports coaching.
-Candidates can also work on their strength and conditioning via the College’s fully-equipped fitness centre, complete with cryospas and sports lab.
-Those who excel also get the chance to take part in regional and national competitions.
+Two Hartlepool College of Further Education footballers had a dream come true when they represented their country as part of the English Schools Football Association squad.
+Connor Short and Shahban Mohammed both belong to the College’s Football Academy, an innovative and highly successful scheme that allows student athletes from all over the College to combine their normal studies with high quality sports coaching.

 Gaining places on the English Schools squad involved a thorough selection process, but the teenagers both showed the dedication, skill and hard work needed and faced Australia at St, George’s Park, the home of the England Football

 Association, before facing the home nations in the three-game Victory Shield.

 Ian Clark, Head Coach at the academy said “Connor and Shahban are a dream to coach, very hard working, always listening and real team players.
 This is a fantastic achievement for any young footballer.”
 Darren Hankey added “To succeed in sport takes